-Risk Summary of Control Mechanisms Pensioners living longer, thus increasing cost to Fund.
-Set mortality assumptions with some allowance for future increases in life expectancy.
+Summary of Control Mechanisms Set mortality assumptions with some allowance for future increases in life expectancy.
 The Fund Actuary has direct access to the experience of over 50 LGPS funds which allows early identification of changes in life expectancy that might in turn affect the assumptions underpinning the valuation.
-Maturing Fund - i.e. proportion of actively contributing employees declines relative to retired employees.
 Continue to monitor at each valuation, consider seeking monetary amounts rather than % of pay and consider alternative investment strategies.
-Deteriorating patterns of early retirements.
 Employers are charged the extra cost of non ill-health retirements following each individual decision.
 Employer ill health retirement experience is monitored, and insurance is an option.
-Reductions in payroll causing insufficient deficit recovery payments.
 In many cases this may not be sufficient cause for concern, and will in effect be caught at the next formal valuation.
 However, there are protections where there is concern, as follows: Employers in the stabilisation mechanism may be brought out of that mechanism to permit appropriate contribution increases (see Note (b) to 3.3).
 For other employers, review of contributions is permitted in general between valuations (see Note (f) to 3.3).